noseka1/toolbox-container/README.md

 OpenShift Toolbox is a container image that includes popular tools for building and troubleshooting containerized applications.
 It can also be used for troubleshooting issues with OpenShift/Kubernetes clusters.

+## Building OpenShift Toolbox

+OpenShift Toolbox comes in two sizes: basic and full.
+See the Dockerfile for the list of included tools in each of the sizes.

 Build the basic container image: